Accreditation Bundle - On Demand

 - $480.00 incl.
 GST for NZHPA members

 About the product

-We have developed our specially priced ‘Accreditation Bundle’ of all three women's health accreditation courses offered by PSNZ College Education and Training unit (Emergency Contraceptive Pill Training, Trimethoprim Accreditation Training and Selected Oral Contraceptives Reclassification) for a total price of $160 (pay for 2, get one free).
+We have developed our specially priced ‘Accreditation Bundle’ of all three women's health accreditation courses offered by PSNZ College Education and Training unit (Emergency Contraceptive Pill Training, Trimethoprim Accreditation Training and Selected Oral Contraceptives Reclassification) for a total price of $160 (buy three, get one free).

 Only pharmacists who are accredited by the Pharmacy Council of New Zealand are able to supply the Emergency Contraceptive Pill (ECP) without prescription.
 College Education and Training provides the training programme which allows pharmacists to become accredited providers of the ECP.

 Upon completion of this course, pharmacists will be able to:

 - Describe the current barriers to access to contraception for New Zealand women